followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/35 Paging/Paging.md

-Paging improves the widget's performance on large datasets because it loads data in portions.
+Paging improves the widget's performance on large datasets because it renders rows by pages instead of rendering them at once.
 To enable paging, set the **paging**.[enabled](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/paging/#enabled) option to **true**.
 Use the [pageSize](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/paging/#pageSize) option to change the number of rows per page.
 You can also specify which page to display by default using the [pageIndex](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/paging/#pageIndex) option.

 ---